seandstewart/bardly/bardly/plays/comedies/as-you-like-it/11-player.md

 That you insult, exult, and all at once,
 Over the wretched?
 What though you have no beauty,—
 As, by my faith, I see no more in you
-Than without candle may go dark to bed---
+Than without candle may go dark to bed--
 Must you be therefore proud and pitiless?
 Why, what means this?
 Why do you look on me?
 I see no more in you than in the ordinary